wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/grpc-server/readme.md

 2. Unpack the archive to the directory containing node's JAR-file.

-3. Create a new configuration file or open the existing one and add gRPC Server to the `waves.extensions` section:
+3. Create a new configuration file or open the existing one, see the [Node Configuration](/en/waves-node/node-configuration) article.

+   3.1.
+Add gRPC Server to the `waves.extensions` section:

    ```
    waves {
       ...